Automatically Transfer Your Property Without Probate

-With a life estate deed, it means you have complete control over your property.
-During your lifetime, you maintain the right to mortgage or sell your real estate without the consent from the beneficiaries named in the deed.
-The beneficiaries are referred to as "Remaindermen."
+With an enhanced life estate deed in Florida, it means you have complete control over your property.
+During your lifetime, you maintain the right to mortgage or sell your real estate without the consent of the beneficiaries (or "remaindermen") named in the deed.
 At your death, your property is immediately owned by the person(s) you name as your remainderman.
 In Florida, you may place as many properties you own into life estate deeds whether it is your primary residence, a rental or vacation home, vacant land, or otherwise.

 As of 2014, unlike Florida, Texas, and Michigan, 19 other states have what is referred to as a "Regular Life Estate Deed", and all other states have no form of life estate deed whatsoever.
 In states using regular life estate deeds, the owner of the property is making a gift of the remainder to the remainderman and therefore is unable to mortgage or sell the real estate without the remainderman's permission.
 This type of life estate deed may not be preferable because not only are you sacrificing ownership prior to your death, it may cause unanticipated consequences during your lifetime.